Part two of a two part series on Church Communication Professionals.

 Staying Focused & Motivated

-How do you stay inspired / energized?
+How do you stay inspired/energized?

-Other resources you’d recommend to fellow church communicators:
+Favorite blogs, websites, podcasts, or other resources you’d recommend to fellow church communicators:

 What advice would you give to churches considering adding this position?

 - The pastor isn’t the communications director (CD).
 People often choose a church (or stay at a church) when they feel connected to its mission and values, so having a person whose specific job is to focus on keeping that presence alive and everywhere is critical.
 A CD supports and communicates the pastor’s vision in everything the member/visitor sees or hears, so that the pastor can “pastor.”

 - Don’t let budget keep you from making a great investment.
 Start with a part-time person (if you must).
 In time, if you allow the CD to do what he/she does best, hopefully, you will see how the value of the position serves your church.

 - Hire the right, qualified person.
 Interview people who have experience, or have demonstrated the know-how and ability to rise to the occasion.
 Try not to hire a person just because they’ve been doing the bulletin for 32 years, or the part-time admin who just wants full-time hours with benefits.
 Church communications is not making bulletins and generating emails on its best day.
 It’s having a person who strategizes for your church and tells the story of who you are—not who you think you are.
 They objectively identify your strengths and weaknesses and develop a plan of how to communicate your value to the audience, both internally and externally.